The Eating Pathology Symptoms Inventory (EPSI)

 WHAT IS THE EPSI

 The Eating Pathology Symptoms Inventory, or EPSI, (pronounced ‘ep-see’) is a multidimensional self-report measure developed to assess eating disorder pathology among a wide variety of populations.
-This measure, created by members of the CARE Lab, is a 45-item questionnaire that has eight scales, including body dissatisfaction, binge eating, cognitive restraint, purging, restricting, excessive exercise, and negative attitudes toward obesity and muscle building.
+This measure, created by members of CARE, is a 45-item questionnaire that has eight scales, including body dissatisfaction, binge eating, cognitive restraint, purging, restricting, excessive exercise, and negative attitudes toward obesity and muscle building.

 WHY CREATE THE EPSI?